-Most would never think that an established business like VISA had an interesting history behind it but it’s actually quite dramatic.
-It all started back in 1904 thanks to a second-generation Italian-American named Amadeo Pietro Giannini who was living in San Francisco.
+Most would never think an established business like VISA had an interesting history behind it but it’s actually quite dramatic.
+It all started back in 1904 thanks to a second-generation Italian-American named Amadeo Pietro Giannini living in San Francisco.
 After the city was devastated by an earthquake and fire in 1906, Giannini kept his Bank of Italy going by setting up a desk in the rubble made from a couple of barrels and some wood planks.
-The Bank of America then emerged from the ashes through a series of mergers engineered by Giannini in the 1920s.
+Bank of America then emerged from the ashes through a series of mergers engineered by Giannini in the 1920s.

 Deposit with VISA

-That said, it’s important to remember that when the government moved to shutdown Internet betting in the U.S. back in 2006, the new “Unlawful Internet Gambling Enforcement Act” (UIGEA) targeted the banks processing financial transactions for casinos and not the people spending it.
-It’s for this reason that it’s entirely possible for VISA to be declined somewhere that happily accepts American customers.
-The only way to know for sure is to try using it – maybe it will work and maybe it won’t.
+That said, it’s important to remember that when the government moved to shutdown the activity back in 2006, the new Unlawful Internet Gambling Enforcement Act (UIGEA) targeted banks processing financial transactions for casinos and not customers instigating them.
+It’s for this reason it’s entirely possible for VISA to be declined somewhere that happily accepts Americans so the only way to know for sure is to try using it.
+Maybe it’ll work and maybe it won’t.

 USA Online Casino VISA Deposits

 The convenience of depositing with VISA at USA online casinos comes with a price in the form of fees.
 Thankfully, some pay the costs in excess of a certain amount so always be sure to check banking information pages to see what thresholds are.
 Nevertheless, it has become commonplace to pass along merchant fees of a few percentage points to customers, with places like Bovada sometimes billing as high as 4% of total purchases.